How Long Does It Take to Get Hot Water Back?

 Effect on Recovery Duration

-Larger Tanks: Bigger tanks can hold more hot water, which often results in a longer recovery time as they take more energy to heat the larger volume.
+Larger Tanks: Bigger tanks can hold more hot water.
+However, they often take longer to heat up because they need more energy to warm that larger amount.

 Heating Components